vasconeves/machine_learning/observational studies and experiments.md

 Here I will demonstrate how we can analyze data from observational studies using a mammography study as an example.

-The key questions here is the following: *does mammography speeds up cancer detection?*
+The key questions here are the following:

+* *Does mammography speeds up cancer detection?*

-*How do we set up an experiment in order to minimize the problem of confounding?*
+* *How do we set up an experiment in order to minimize the problem of confounding?*

 This study consists in the screening of women's breasts by X-rays as shown in the Table below.